AaronGullickson/lab_project/README.md

 ### Background

-For this project, we are going to look at two theories about how the macro-level demographic context of a city might affect the level of racial inequality in that city.
+For this project, we are going to look at two theories about how the macro-level demographic context of a city might affect the level of racial inequality within that city.

 Blalock (1967) argued that as the relative size of a minority group increases, it represents a greater perceived threat to the economic and political hegemony of the majority group, and will lead to greater efforts by the majority group to control and limit minority groups in order to maintain their power.
 On the other hand, Massey and Denton (1993) have argued that racial segregation is the "linchpin" of racial inequality in the US, because it concentrates disadvantage in minority neighborhoods and segregates the social networks that provide important access to resources.